30 REASONS TO LOVE THE SEINE

 12. The plan is to have it ready in time for the Paris Olympic Games in 2024, so water events can take place in the Seine.

 13. The quality of the water has already improved considerably with various varieties of fish returning to the waterway.

 14. Since 2017, you can actually swim on the ‘side’ of the river in the floating pools, in the form of a giant barge.
 It is called the Piscine Josephine Baker, located at Bassin de la Villette, and treated water from the river is used.

 15. People queue up to swim for FREE in the 3 pools here.
 No wonder, because they get to enjoy the spectacular view whilst cooling off in the Summer.

 Facilities Around The Seine

-There are many wonderful facilities around the Seine including:
+There are many wonderful facilities for people to use around the Seine, including:

 16. Numerous floating restaurants, cafes, bars and nightclubs.

 18. Gardens, exercise stations and kids’ play areas.